-Tariffs: In 2018 the average tariff for Gold was 5.09%, been the 812 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Gold was 5.09%, making it the 812th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Gold are Angola (50%), Cameroon (29.4%), Gabon (29.4%), Chad (29.4%), and Uzbekistan (28.7%).
 The countries with the lowest tariffs are Mauritius (0%), South Africa (0%), United Arab Emirates (0%), China (0%), and Hong Kong (0%).